Prashanth-Pullaikodi/capistrano/README.md

 # Capistrano::Docker::Vagrant

-Continuous deployment  using Jenkins , Capistrano ,Vagrant and Docker .
+Continuous deployment  using Jenkins Pipeline , Capistrano ,Vagrant and Docker .

 # How it works!!!!

 Capistrano is a framework for building automated deployment scripts on remote node.Here your VirtualBox will be a remote node.
-Capistrano will push your code into vagrant box when you run cap commands.
+Capistrano will push your code into vagrant box when you run cap commands,which will build Docker image ,Push to registry and deploy the NGINX we b application (which is accessible http://localhost:8081 )

 # Pre-Requitse: